What is a performance management system?

 Whatever core values are selected to best represent an organization, they should underpin the fundamental “why” of the organization’s purpose.
 Culture shouldn’t simply represent the “what” of a company’s surface functions but instead, reflect the ethos which drives the engine.

 Promoting core values through a performance management system

 Once the core mission and values have been determined, they need to be clearly expressed throughout the workforce.
 This can be achieved through:

-Customizing your performance management tools and branding across the app can help boost the visibility of cultural values.
+Customizing your performance management system and introducing branding across the app can help boost the visibility of cultural values.
 Make sure these are consistent across processes and throughout a multi-channel communications platform.

 The ideal time to articulate cultural values is during the onboarding phase.
 New employees need to be immediately brought up to speed on what is expected of them.
 Onboarding provides an opportunity for HR leaders and managers to deliver the necessary documentation which outlines the core mission and expected behaviours.